Migrate a PostgreSQL instance to another PostgreSQL instance

 Removing the plpython3u extension

 plpython3u is used for StackGres internal functionality.
-However, if your database uses the plpython3u extension these steps can be skipped.
+If your database intentionally uses the plpython3u extension, these steps can be skipped.

-After the migration is complete, you can remove the plpython3u extension from the destination instance if it is no longer needed.
+After migrating from a StackGres instance, remove the plpython3u extension from the destination instance if it is no longer needed.
 PostgreSQL requires that all functions depending on the extension are dropped before the extension itself can be removed.

 1. Connect to the destination instance and identify all functions that use plpython3u: